 After seven years with the club, Cora signed as a free agent with the Cleveland Indians in 2005.
 He was traded to the Boston Red Sox midway through the season.
 He stayed with Boston for three seasons and won a World Series with the club in 2007.
 Throughout his 14-year career, he also spent time with the New York Mets, Texas Rangers and Washington Nationals.
 Cora was a solid defensive player (career .976 fielding percentage) and a versatile infielder with strong knowledge of the game and leadership skills.

-Most recently, Cora lead Puerto Rico’s Caguas Criollos to the 2013 Caribbean Series in his first year as general manager of the club.
+Cora is also the general manager of Puerto Rico’s Caguas Criollos baseball team and led them to the 2013 Caribbean Series in his first year.
 Cora previously played for Puerto Rico in the World Baseball Classic – both in 2006 and 2009.